 Further, the article has produced ripples through several news sources across the nation.
 The Jackson Sun (Jackson, Tenn.) praised nearby University of Tennessee-Knoxville (UTK) for making the highly selective list.
 Law professor Glenn Reynolds of Instapundit was also pleased to see UTK included on Greg’s list, while the staff of the Richmond Times-Dispatch noted the inclusion of two of Virginia’s public universities on the list, the University of Virginia (UVa) and The College of William & Mary.
 The Daily Progress (Charlottesville, VA) also reported UVa’s inclusion on the list.
 John Hinderaker, writing for Power Line, was pleased to see that Dartmouth College was among the lucky seven.
 Finally, Arizona State University (ASU) publicized its honorable distinction on its own news page, and we’re gratified to see ASU take pride in its deserving inclusion on this list.

-In other news, FIRE has written extensively this week about a clear case of viewpoint discrimination by the student government at the University of California, Santa Barbara (UCSB), which twice denied funding for a lecture by conservative writer and speaker David Horowitz due to Horowitz’s controversial viewpoints.
+In other news, FIRE, the nation’s leading student rights organization, has written extensively this week about a clear case of viewpoint discrimination by the student government at the University of California, Santa Barbara (UCSB), which twice denied funding for a lecture by conservative writer and speaker David Horowitz due to Horowitz’s controversial viewpoints.
 The College Republicans, who hosted the event, eventually settled for approximately $1,000 less in funding than they had requested.
 FIRE has already sent one letter to UCSB Chancellor Henry T. Yang, urging him to rectify this violation of the College Republicans’ rights, and will soon follow up with a second letter.
 David Horowitz and Nichole Hungerford both noted FIRE’s involvement in the case on FrontPageMag.com.

 In an article for Reason magazine (appearing in Reason‘s June 2011 print issue), Campus Freedom Network (CFN) member Michael Tracey described FIRE’s free speech concerns with the Tyler Clementi Higher Education Anti-Harassment Act (which has been reintroduced for consideration in Congress) to help illustrate the problems with well-intentioned knee-jerk legislation.